jbnicolai/generator-bs/README.md

 # An Yeoman Generator for Bootstrap Projects, preconfigured with [LESS] (http://lesscss.org/),[Grunt] (http://gruntjs.com/) and HTML Templating with [Mozilla Nunjucks] (http://mozilla.github.io/nunjucks/).
-An easy and quick way to setup responsive web projects
+It can be used for an quick way to setup responsive web projects.

 ## Getting Started